Rating: **

 Starring: Jessica Butler, Kelly Carey, Holter Graha

-I went out and decided to see Offspring after finishing the Off Season, a novel written by Jack Ketchum, who in turn had written the book this film was based on, just to see if the it will live up to the books' signature splatterpunk notoriety.
+I went out and decided to see Offspring after finishing the Off Season, a novel written by Jack Ketchum, who in turn wrote the book this film's based on, just to see if it will live up to the books' signature splatterpunk notoriety.

 Strange, and yet gory.
 I shall continue.

-The murder soon sets off an ex-cop to handle over the case, seeing that he had seen the likes of this before.
-Apparently, the culprit is a clan of cannibalistic cave dwellers whose laughable outfit animal skin and homegrown culture of blood and mayhem had been terrorizing the town for many years, which now targets the Halbards, the local married couple we saw in the opening, the next night, breaking into their house and begins to slaughter the husband, tries to rape the wife for breeding and chases after their house guests, Claire, her young son Luke and the Halbard's infant daughter deep into the woods.
+The murder soon sets off an ex-cop to handle the case, seeing that he had seen the likes of this before.
+Apparently, the culprit is a clan of cannibalistic cave dwellers whose laughable outfit animal skin and homegrown culture of blood and mayhem have been terrorizing the town for many years.
+The clan now has set their eyes on targeting the Halbards, the local married couple we saw in the opening, and soon enough they're breaking into their house one night to slaughter the husband, try to raping the wife for breeding and chase after their house guests, Claire, her young son Luke and the Halbard's infant daughter deep into the woods.

 There's also the case of Claire's psychotic soon-to-be-ex-husband driving all the way to find her, but with the bloodthirsty killers hot on everybody's trail, who shall live or die is a matter most complicated and insane.

-Offspring is really brutal; dead babies, children being shot or forced into bonfires, wives being raped in front of their friends, husbands and/or children, gooey disembowelments, beheadings, the film somehow captured the splatter and mayhem the books they based on have, but with a proper amount of budget, I'm sure they could had done closer.
+Offspring (2009) is really brutal; dead babies, children being shot or forced into bonfires, wives being raped in front of their friends, husbands and/or children, gooey disembowelments, beheadings, the film somehow captured the splatter and mayhem the books they based on have, but with a proper amount of budget, I'm sure they could have done closer.
 It may look like a cheap excuse to enjoy the film, but it will all depend on taste.
-Personally, I couldn't give this film a higher rating since at the end, I still felt empty; I didn't enjoy it, but I never found it as a waste of time either since it did offer something to watch in a worthwhile.
-I'll still prefer the books for that matter, but for all of you who're looking for a cheap gore flick to satisfy your sick and twisted fantasies, I wouldn't recommend it, but try and see if you'll like this one.
+Personally, I couldn't give this film a higher rating since at the end, I still felt empty; I didn't enjoy it, but I never found it as a waste of time either since it did offer something to watch that's worth a while.
+I'll still prefer the books for that matter, but for all of you who are looking for a cheap gore flick to satisfy your sick and twisted fantasies, I wouldn't recommend it, but try and see if you'll like this one.

 Bodycount: